MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 advertised it.
 Naming it publicly "Shield Standard" allowed them to commercialize the "Advanced" version.

-The cost of the Advanced tier is quite high, so you the potential customers are probably already large AWS customers or companies with large budgets and websites that "naturally" attract those kinds of attacks.
+The cost of the Advanced tier is quite high, so the potential users are probably already big AWS customers (or companies with large budgets) and websites that "naturally" attract those kinds of attacks.

 References: